 BLOOMBERG® is a trademark of Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg").
 BARCLAYS® is a trademark of Barclays Bank PLC (collectively with its affiliates, "Barclays"), used under license.
-"Bloomberg Barclays U.S. Corporate Aaa - A Capped Index" is a trademark of Bloomberg and its licensors and has been licensed for use for certain purposes by BlackRock Fund Advisors or its affiliates. iShares® and BlackRock® are registered trademarks of BlackRock Fund Advisors and its affiliates.
+"Bloomberg Barclays 2023 Maturity High Quality Corporate Index" is a trademark of Bloomberg and its licensors and has been licensed for use for certain purposes by BlackRock Fund Advisors or its affiliates. iShares®, iBonds® and BlackRock® are registered trademarks of BlackRock Fund Advisors and its affiliates.
+This Fund is covered by U.S. Patent Nos.
+8,438,100 and 8,655,770.